luanfelipecosta/code-challenge-binary-gap/README.md

 N is an integer within the range [1..2,147,483,647].

+# Running the solution

+1. Clone the project
+2. run `cd code-challenge-binary-gap`
+3. `yarn start` to run the tests

 # My solution

+## Full solution available in index.js

 I notice that after splitting our Binary String from N by "1", the result was something like: